 The focus of the Smarter Commerce event is just that: empowering businesses to use better information and big data visualization so they can make smarter choices about their products, customers and everything in between the two.

-In 2011, IBM researchers surveyed more than 500 economists worldwide and concluded that ineffeciencies in our collective systems total close to a shocking $15 trillion.
+In 2011, IBM researchers surveyed more than 500 economists worldwide and concluded that inefficiencies in our collective systems total close to a shocking $15 trillion.
 According to IBM, systems of commerce are responsible for much of it – in the form of “inventory backlogs, failed product launches, wasted materials and ineffective marketing campaigns.”

 IBM is out to make commerce smarter, and to stop that $15 trillion dollar leak, by helping businesses deliver “intelligence-guided customer experiences.”
 It’s no small task, but in our increasingly connected world, it may just be more possible than ever before.